 A water softener is primarily used to tackle water hardness, although some systems can be used for iron removal, too.

 If you don’t want to alter the taste of your water, consider a water conditioner.
 Water conditioners don’t change your water quality.
 Instead, they alter the composition of hardness minerals, preventing them from forming scale without actually softening your water supply.

-All reverse osmosis filters come with several filtration stages, including a carbon water filter, a pre-filter, and a semi-permeable membrane.
-This membrane is made up of thousands of tiny pores, which deflect contaminants in water flowing through the system.
-These contaminants are then sent down a drainpipe with a small amount of wastewater.
+All reverse osmosis filters use several filtration stages, including a carbon water filter, a pre-filter, and a semi-permeable membrane.
+The membrane is made up of thousands of tiny pores, which deflect contaminants in water flowing through the system.
+These contaminants are then sent down a drainpipe with wastewater.